Aisling Capital

 Series D in 2014

-Miramar Labs is a company based in Sunnyvale, California, that specializes in developing medical devices for aesthetic purposes, particularly focusing on the treatment of primary axillary hyperhidrosis in adults.
-Founded in 2006, the company offers the miraDry System, which provides a non-invasive solution for excessive sweating and odor.
-This system employs microwave energy to selectively target and permanently eliminate sweat and odor glands in the underarm area.
-By addressing these concerns, Miramar Labs aims to enhance the confidence and quality of life for individuals suffering from this condition.
-However, the miraDry System is not designed to treat hyperhidrosis in other areas of the body, such as the hands and feet.
+Miramar Labs is a medical device company based in Sunnyvale, California, founded in 2006.
+It specializes in developing non-invasive treatments for primary axillary hyperhidrosis, which is excessive sweating in the underarm area.
+The company's flagship product, the miraDry System, employs microwave energy to selectively target and permanently eliminate sweat and odor glands, providing a long-lasting solution for individuals suffering from this condition.
+By addressing hyperhidrosis, Miramar Labs aims to enhance the confidence and quality of life for its users.
+The miraDry System is specifically designed for underarm treatment and is not intended for use on other areas of the body, such as the hands and feet.

 Dermira